gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 ### Question 7.

 Another package in the same project is `practicePackage`, further containing `operationsOnPrimitiveTypes` and then `templates`.
+Thus, the hierarchy being:

+- `practicePackage`
+	- `operationsOnPrimitiveTypes`
+		- `templates`

 There are a total of 31 questions.
 Your tutor will demonstrate what should be done for the following two methods:

 1. `Question01.java` (test for method returning `boolean`), and,
 2. `Question02.java`(test for method returning `int`).